Blog

 Non-profit, charitable and religious organizations are not exempt.
 They must have coverage and should follow the same safety practices as any other employer.

 If you are operating on an Indian reservation, does Indian sovereignty make you immune from the New Mexico workers’ compensation law?
 Generally, the answer is no. The general guideline is that tribal sovereignty primarily applies to economic enterprises of the tribe, particularly on tribal land.
 Numerous tribes have chosen to have New Mexico workers’ compensation coverage for their tribal enterprises.
-Other tribes have chosen to require private businesses located on their land to provide New Mexico workers’ compensation coverage.
+Other tribes have chosen to require private businesses located on their land to provide New Mexico workers compensation coverage.
 This coverage protects the workers and greatly reduces risks for the employer.
 The New Mexico WCA does not have enforcement authority on tribal land.
 However, the tribal government may choose to enforce the requirement.

 All employers covered by the New Mexico Workers' Compensation Act must pay the workers' compensation personnel assessment fee.
 The fee is an administrative payment to the state (a tax), and does not provide insurance coverage.

 New Mexico Subrogation: State Statute 52-5-17 is the statute that deals with workers compensation subrogation for the State of New Mexico.
 New Mexico 52-5-17 is titled Subrogation.
 We cannot provide you with a direct link to this statute but follow these instructions and you can view this statute online.
-Go to the link we've provided below and click it.
-From the menu on the left select "NMSA 1978" then scroll down and select "New Mexico Statutes Annotated 1978."
-Scroll down and select item 52, "Workers Compensation."
-Select "Worker's Compensation Division, 52-5-1 through 52-2-22.
+Go to the link we’ve provided below and click it.
+Scroll down until you find the section titles “Workers Compensation Statutes Online.”
+Click there and then chose how you want to access either desktop of mobile.
+From the menu on the left select “NMSA Unannotated.
+Scroll down and select item 52, “Workers Compensation.”
+Select “Worker’s Compensation Division, 52-5-1 through 52-2-22.
 Scroll down to 52-2-17, select it and read the statute.

 New Mexico While Workers Working In Other States; Other States Workers Working In New Jersey, Extraterritorial, Reciprocity and Non-Compliance: When New Mexico workers are working temporarily in another state, workers compensation coverage for that worker is then governed by the extraterritorial provisions found in New Mexico statutes.
 When or if allowed it's extraterritorial provisions that allow benefits for an injured worker to apply as if the worker was in their primary state.
 You must be cautious because not all states provide Extraterritorial Provisions.
 It's reciprocity that governs how New Mexico workers compensation coverage responds for a worker from another state who is working temporarily in New Mexico and you'll find New Mexico requires specific agreements with other jurisdictions for reciprocity to apply.
 Compliance of workers compensation laws varies from state to state and it is important for an employer with workers performing duties in other states to be aware of the specific state rules that govern their coverage.
 We've provided the below general information about extraterritorial and reciprocity as a basic guide.
 Please contact your New Mexico state authority with your specific questions concerning this topic!